-Legal Methods and Legal Writing Comprehensively Integrating Theory and Practice We intensively engage our students in legal methods and legal writing over the course of three years, enabling them to graduate with essential skills to become effective attorneys.
-By the time our graduates file their first brief in court or counsel their first client, they have had opportunities in class and in co-op placements, clinics and pro bono projects to hone their research, analysis, writing and oral advocacy skills.
-The study of legal methods begins even before arriving 1Ls start their full schedule of classes.
+Legal Methods and Legal Writing Integrating Theory and Practice Across the Curriculum At Kline, law students begin to master legal methods and legal writing skills at orientation – before their classes even begin.
+Our faculty work closely with students, providing individualized attention.
+They graduate with the skills that will make them effective in the courtroom, the boardroom or any other venue.
+Our curriculum gives students opportunities to gain experience in legal research, analysis, writing and oral advocacy in class, in co-op placements, in clinics and in pro bono projects that expose them to legal practice throughout Philadlephia and beyond.
 During orientation, students critically read and interpret cases and statutes, conduct research in print and electronic media and place themselves in the lawyer's role by analyzing hypothetical problems.
-As a capstone experience in the first year, students argue their briefs before practicing attorneys in real courtrooms used by the Philadelphia bench.
 The intensive first-year curriculum prepares students for future co-op placements and clinics, where they will work in a variety of legal practice settings.
-Legal Methods faculty and co-op faculty work together to keep content current and relevant to today's practice.
-Seminars that are part of the Co-op Program reinforce these skills.
-We also offer upper-level courses that involve substantial research and writing components.
+At the end of the first year, students argue briefs before practicing attorneys in real Philadelphia courtrooms.
+Legal Methods faculty and co-op faculty work together so that course materials remain lively and relevant to today's practice.
+Seminars that are part of the Co-op program reinforce these skills.
+Students can hone their skills even further through upper-level courses that involve substantial research and writing components.